NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Warren Digger.md

 You've learned to put your sturdy claws to work digging through the earth.
-You gain a [[Actions/Burrow|Burrow]] Speed of 15 feet.
+You gain a burrow Speed of 15 feet.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*